Know Your Blood Sugar Numbers

 - Check to see if he is reaching all his targets.

 At his visit today, John’s A1C is too high.
 He and his health care team talk about what he can do to get closer to his target A1C.

 Together they decide that John will:

-- Increase his walking time to 30 minutes every day before dinner.
+- Increase his walking time to 30 minutes every day after dinner.

-- Self-test after dinner to see if being more active lowers his blood glucose.
+- Self-test at bedtime to see if being more active lowers his blood sugar.

 - Call his doctor in 1 month for a change in medicine if his self-tests are still out of his target range.